pjbroad/meters/README.md

 ## Introduction

 Meters is a web application that uses Mongo DB to record, retrieve and graph, utility meter readings.
 Mongo access is provided through a python-flask API.
-I use gas and electricity readings but other utilities can be set when configuring the application.
+Example are gas and electricity readings but other utilities can be set when configuring the application.
 While raw readings are recorded, the plotted graph shows the difference between the previous readings, calculated as units-consumed-per-day.

 ## Setting up meters